fhillipgcastillo/gs-spring-boot-docker/note.md

 ## Todo:
 * Update this notes with the lastest changes

+## to build java
+* ./gradlew build

 ## To execute with gradle the project
-* ./gradlew build
 * java -jar build/libs/gs-spring-boot-docker-0.1.0.jar

 ## installing with mbnw and build
 ./mvnw install dockerfile:build

+## building docker image
+* ./gradlew docker

 ## Running it up
-docker run -p 8080:8080 -t springio/gs-spring-boot-docker
+docker run -it -d -p 8080:8080 -t fhillip/gs-spring-boot-docker

 ## Using Spring Profiles
 Running your freshly minted Docker image with Spring profiles is as easy as passing an environment variable to the Docker run command